 - Psychographics – are you able to segment your audience based on individual attitudes towards an entity?
 What do they value, or what personally gratifies them?
 What actions do they take to manifest their values or their attitudes?

-- General purchase behaviors – does your audience prefer to purchase your product or service online?
+- Consumer behaviors – does your audience prefer to purchase your product or service online?
 In-store?
 A combination of both?
 Who among your audience are brand loyalists and willing to buy a product or service across many multiple brands?

 Additionally, crosstabs are compatible with all of these different question types: